 All students are expected to register for classes within the registration dates listed in the College calendar.
-All students are requested to make appointments with their advisors prior to beginning the registration process.
+Students are requested to make appointments with their advisors or the Advising Center prior to beginning the registration process.
 On occasions when academic advisors are not available, students may complete the process in the Admissions Office.